- Vol 1: General (Topics Chapters Overview)

 General Procedures: Development of State Implementation Plans (SIPs) to meet the NAAQS.

-Coordination and Consultation: MPOs, EPA and California Air Resources Board.
+Coordination and Consultation: Metropolitan Planning Organizations (MPOs), U.S. EPA, and California Air Resources Board.

 Purpose: Restore and maintain the chemical, physical, and biological integrity of the Nation's waters through prevention and elimination of pollution.